 When considering relatively thin, fixed lens cameras, most photographers don’t expect much.
 Even the best compact digital cameras have pretty basic features and image quality with perhaps one outstanding feature.
 But my Nikon Coolpix A900 review reveals a point and shoot camera that will surprise you with several of the features it contains, including an impressive 35X optical zoom lens.
+Compare this to the Nikon Coolpix P100 review to determine which camera is right for you.

 For a camera in its price range, the Coolpix A900 struggles with image sharpness and overall image quality, which is a significant disappointment.
 But Nikon attempts to make up for these shortfalls by giving the A900 the latest wireless connectivity features, 4K video recording, along with a tilting LCD screen, all of which are cool features to find in a compact camera.
 (By the way, don’t confuse the A900 with the Nikon Coolpix A; they’re two different cameras.)
+If you love this compact camera, you’ll definitely want to take a look at our Sony Cybershot TX9 review too.

 (NOTE: This review refers to a preview version of the A900 shown at camera shows in early 2016.
 The Kumamoto earthquakes in Japan in April 2016 delayed the actual A900 production line, and the A900 now will be available in quantity in July.)